 - National Association of Pharmacy Regulatory Associations (NAPRA) – BC does not fully adopt NAPRA scheduling, but it remains a good guide for products that cannot be found in the federal or provincial schedules

 Interestingly, the CPBC commented on dietitians’ ability to perform Insulin Dose Adjustments (IDA) with a consideration that could impact clients.
+Insulin is a schedule 2 drug.
 Making dose adjustments to insulin becomes quite involved with respect to Pharmacare billing and third-party coverage.
 Dietitians, like pharmacists, do not have independent prescribing authority.
 As a result, third-party payors may only cover products with a receipt written by an authorized prescriber.
 Dietitians may want to discuss this aspect with their patients when they address insulin dose adjustment as part of nutrition counseling.